vitorm04/docs.pt-br/docs/framework/unmanaged-api/metadata/imetadataemit-translatesigwithscope-method.md

 #### <a name="parameters"></a>Parâmetros
  `pAssemImport`
- [in] A interface para o assembly de importação (onde a assinatura é definida).
+ [in] A interface para o assembly de importação (em que a assinatura é definida).

  `pbHashValue`
  [in] O blob de hash para o assembly.